Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Preliminaries

+\textbf{Nested Risk Measures (Definition \ref{defn_nested})}: A \emph{nested} risk measure is a type of \emph{dynamic} risk measure (i.e., a sequence of one-step risk measures, \(\{\rho_t\}_{t=0}^N\); see Definition \ref{defn_dynamic}), that is constructed recursively from the one-step risk measures, such that the risk at time \(n\), \(\rho_n\), can be computed as \(\rho_{n}(X) \doteq \rho_n \big( \rho_{n+1}(\cdots \rho_{N}(X) \cdots ) \big)\).
+Nested risk measures are useful because they ensure \emph{time consistency} (described below).
+In RL-based contexts, nested risk measures are also useful because they can induce Bellman-like recursions with appealing dynamic programming-like properties.
+However, nested risk measures are typically hard to interpret.
+We note that typically in the RL literature, the terms ‘dynamic risk measure’ and ‘nested risk measure’ are used interchangeably; however, formally speaking, dynamic risk measures need not be time-consistent, nor have the nested structure.

+\textbf{Time-Consistent Risk Measures (Definition \ref{defn_time_consistent})}: A dynamic risk measure, \(\{\rho_t(X)\}_{t=0}^N\), is said to be \emph{time-consistent} if, for all \(X, X' \in \mathcal{X}\) and all \(t < N\), we have that \(\rho_{t+1}(X) \leq \rho_{t+1}(X') \implies \rho_t(X) \leq \rho_t(X')\).
 Time-consistent risk measures can be appealing because they ensure that if one future outcome is deemed less risky than another at some time step, \(t\), then that same outcome is not deemed more risky than the other at any other time step.
-In RL-based contexts, time-consistent risk measures can be useful because they can induce Bellman-like recursions with appealing dynamic programming-like properties.
 One way to think about time consistency in RL-based contexts is to ask the question: \emph{can the agent change its mind about how risky something is based on new information?} If the answer is \emph{yes}, then there exists a lack of time consistency.

-\textbf{Nested Risk Measures (Definition \ref{defn_nested})}: A \emph{nested} risk measure is a dynamic risk measure that is constructed recursively from one-step conditional risk measures:

-Nested risk measures are useful because they ensure time consistency.
-However, nested risk measures are typically hard to interpret.
-We note that typically in the RL literature, the terms ‘dynamic risk measure’ and ‘nested risk measure’ are used interchangeably; however, formally speaking, dynamic risk measures need not be time-consistent, nor have the nested structure.

-\textbf{Markov Risk Measures (Definition \ref{defn_markov})}: A \emph{Markov} risk measure is a conditional, possibly-dynamic risk measure that is only conditioned on the information available at the most recent time step.
-Markov risk measures are useful because they enforce a one-step time dependence structure that makes them compatible with MDP-based RL solution methods.